aws/aws-sdk-js-v3/packages/credential-providers/README.md

 ```

 ## `fromIni()`

+- May use `@aws-sdk/client-sso` or `@aws-sdk/client-sts` depending
+  on how the file is configured.
+- Not available in browsers & native apps.

 `fromIni` creates `AwsCredentialIdentityProvider` functions that read from a shared credentials file at
 `~/.aws/credentials` and a shared configuration file at `~/.aws/config`.
 Both files are expected to